JuliaGaussianProcesses/ParameterHandling.jl/README.md

 ```

 So far so good, but now consider how one actually goes about writing `build_model`.
-There are a considerations that must be made:
+There are more or less two things that must be written:

 1. `θ` must be in a format that `learn` knows how to handle.
 A popular approach is to
     require that `θ` be a `Vector` of `Real` numbers -- or, rather, some concrete subtype of
     `Real`.
-1. The code required to turn `θ` into `model` inside `build_model` mustn't be too onerous.
+1. The code required to turn `θ` into `model` inside `build_model` mustn't be too onerous to
+	write, read, or modify.

-While the first point pretty straightforward, the second point is a bit subtle, so it's
+While the first point is fairly straightforward, the second point is a bit subtle, so it's
-worth working through a couple of examples to understand what it's getting at.
+worth dwelling on it a little.

 For the sake of concreteness, let's suppose that we adopt the convention that `θ` is a
 `Vector{Float64}`.
 In the case of linear regression, we might assume that `θ` comprises